MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/customize-your-organization-theme.md

 4. Click or tap **Save**.

 You'll see your new theme on the admin center right away and after a short delay, you'll see it throughout Office 365, including Outlook and SharePoint pages.
 You can remove your custom icon or custom colors at any time.
-Just return to the theme page and choose **Remove custom theming**
+Just return to the theme page and choose **Remove custom theming**.

 ## Best Practices